ibm-messaging/mq-golang/README.md

 # mq-golang
 This repository demonstrates how you can call IBM MQ from applications written in the Go language.

+> **NOTICE**: Please ensure that you use a dependency management tool such as [dep](https://github.com/golang/dep) or [Glide](http://glide.sh/), and add a specific version dependency.
+The current content has been marked as version 1.0.0, and a new version with breaking changes will be released soon.
+By using a dependency manager, you can continue to use the old version if you want to.

 The repository also includes programs to export MQ statistics to some monitoring packages including Prometheus, InfluxDB and OpenTSDB.